 Although previously the only Estonian author whose works had been released by British publishers were Jaan Kross’s “The Czar’s Madman” (“Keisri hull”) (1992), “Professor Martens’ Departure” (“Professor Martensi ärasõit”) (1994), “The Conspiracy” (“Vandenõu”)(1995), and “Treading Air” (“Paigallend”) (2003) as well as Tõnu Õnnepalu’s “Border State” (“Piiririik”)(2000, Northwestern University Press), by the year 2011 works by many other authors had also been published - Kristiina Ehin, Doris Kareva, Imbi Paju, Ly Seppel, A.-H. Tammsaare, Mati Unt, and Livia Viitol - by the publishers Norvik Press, Oleander Press, Lapwing Publications, Coiscéim, and others.
 In 2005, Andres Ehin’s “Poems” (“Luuletused”)(Southword Editions) was published, in 2007 Viivi Luik’s novel “The Beauty of History” (“Ajaloo ilu”)(Norvik Press), in 2009 Tammsaare’s “The New Devil of Põrgupõhja”.
 In 2009 Kristiina Ehin’s poetry compilation in Welsh was published by Barddas Publications.
 In 2010 the Arc Publications published two books of Estonian poetry: Kristiina Ehin’s “The Scent of Your Shadow” and Doris Kareva’s “A Shape of Time”.
 In recent years Kristiina Ehin, Doris Kareva, Jürgen Rooste, Asko Künnap and Karl Martin Sinijärv have participated in the well-known Cheltenham and Ledbury festivals.

 Estonian publishers have been present at the London Book Fair for several years, where they have also concluded many international co-operation projects.
+In 2018, Estonian literature will be in the focus of London Book Fair.
 At the initiative of the embassy a project involving Estonian children’s books for iPhone has also been launched.
 As of 2009 there have been close ties with creative writing professor at the University of Glamorgan and winner of the T.S.
-Eliot prize Philip Gross (who has Estonian roots), which has led to interesting co-operation projects with Tallinn University and Estonian musicians.
+Eliot prize Philip Gross (who has Estonian roots).

 Estonians in the UK